To install the plugin simply navigate to Plugins > Add New in your WordPress dashboard and search for audioigniter

 - Click the Upload button to get a media manager pop-up which allows you either to upload a new mp3 file or select a preexisting one from your media library.
 Alternatively if you have a radio stream URL you can paste it in the box.

 - If the track is available for purchase you can paste the URL of the marketplace where your visitors can purchase it.
+This will display a cart button next to the track in the playlist.

 - Click the Add Track button, rinse and repeat to add the rest tracks of your playlist.